Originally, the character is used for both boys and girls.

 The top is same as the character Son.
 So we are sure that there are teeth.
 Why do I want to compare the two characters?
 Because some experts believed/believe that the top are not teeth, but is the fontanelle on the top of the baby's head, which is obviously wrong.

-The small seal script for the character Son is
+The small seal script of the character Son is

 Similar to the big seal script